riadath/obsidian_notes/Stuff.md

 ### Style Rating: 6
 Write the rationale in 1-2 sentences considering the points below.
 Write in paragraphs, don't use points.
+- The response is well formatted.
+There are not grammatical

 ### Overall: 7
 Write the rationale in 4-5 sentences considering the points below.
 Write in paragraphs, don't use points.